Hebrews

 Fearless living

-It is very typical for a Biblical letter to end up with ethical exhortations and the writer to the Hebrews follows this standard practice.
+It is very typical for a Biblical letter to end up with ethical exhortations and the writer of Hebrews follows this standard practice.
 The exhortations represent some of the issues we struggle with day by day:

 i] Brotherly love, or better compassion.
 A willingness to forgive and accept a brother or sister with whom we have difficulties.

 ii] Hospitality, or better being welcoming.
-A willingness to welcome the ministry of others, particularly our church's teaching ministry.
+A willingness to welcome the ministry of others, particularly the Word-ministry exercised in our local church.

 iii] Caring for suffering brothers and sisters.
 A willingness to support the persecuted in the suffering church throughout the world.